HardisonCo/.github/international/dominican-republic/do-health/hms-llm/index.md

 ## Integration Points

-This document outlines how HMS-LLM is integrated with do_Health systems in Dominican Republic.
+This document outlines how HMS-LLM is integrated with do-health systems in Dominican Republic.